 - WIFI: WiFi is available throughout the island.
 If it is not available at your hotel, local cafes and restaurants may offer it as long as you are a paying customer.

-- SARONGS: If you plan on visiting any religious sites, such as temples, you may be required to wear a salon and sash.
+- SARONGS: If you plan on visiting any religious sites, such as temples, you may be required to wear a sarong and sash.
 You can rent them or also purchase them for relatively cheap.
 Both men and women will need to cover their legs from below the knees with the sarong, while the sash should be worn across the waist.

 - ELEPHANT RIDES: Saddle up these gentle giants in a teakwood chair built for two - the perfect chariot for honeymooners.
 A leisurely stroll through Indonesian forests and rural villages atop your new friend is the best way to sightsee.